 - Company is a general noun, but Apple or Google is a specific company; if you use mostly general nouns, your readers will struggle with imagining what you mean, and if you use too many specific words, your readers will get overwhelmed with details.
 Read over your writing for a good balance of both.

-- Love is an abstract noun: you can’t go somewhere and buy love or carry it—it’s a label we give to a specific set of behaviors and feelings.
+- Love is an abstract noun: you cannot go somewhere and buy love or carry it—it is a label we give to a specific set of behaviors and feelings.
 Taking your nephew for ice cream at Malley’s is a concrete manifestation of love.
 If you use too many abstract nouns, your readers will struggle to figure out what you mean.

 - Latinate (polysyllabic) or Anglo-Saxon (monosyllabic)